 Ever wondered what makes Olivia Rodrigo's music hit you right in the feels?
-Behind the chart-topping hits and Grammy awards lies a personality that connects with millions worldwide in a profoundly genuine way.
+Behind the chart-topping hits, Grammy awards, and record-breaking tours lies a personality that connects with millions worldwide in a profoundly genuine way.

 From tearjerkers like "drivers license" to angsty anthems like "good 4 u," Olivia's music creates an emotional bridge between artist and listener that feels almost therapeutic.